rdren0/Game-Time-Jeopardy/README.md

 # Jeopardy
 Play the classic game of Jeopardy with friends!
-A two person project involving Javascript OOP and JQuery

 By:
 * Rachael Drennan https://github.com/rdren0